dirvine/data_chain/docs/data_blocks.md

 improved by a few simple steps :

-1. Each node should store the nodes it has been connected to (can be limited if required, as very old node addreses are unlikely to reappear).
+1. Each node should store the nodes it has been connected to (can be limited if required, as very old node addresses are unlikely to reappear).

 2. A node should store its public and secret keys on disk along with its data and associated `DataChain`.